yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 17. Explain What Is Hook ?
 > - Hooks are in-built functions that allow React developers to use state and lifecycle methods inside functional components.
-> - If you write a function component and realize you need to add some state to it, previously you had to convert it to a class.
-Now you can use a Hook inside the existing function component.
+> - If you write a functional component and realize you need to add some state to it, previously you had to convert it to a class.
+Now you can use a Hook inside the existing functional component.
 > - Hooks don’t work inside classes.
 <br/>

 17.1 What Is Side Effects ?
-> - we cannot be sure what the result of the action will be.
-We can never be 100% certain what props we are going to receive, or what the response from an API call would be.
-And, we cannot be sure how this will affect our component.
+> - Side effects are all the operations that affect your component and can’t be done during rendering.
+Things like fetching data, subscriptions or manually changing the DOM are all examples of side effects.
 <br/><br/>

 17.2 And How To Use Hook ?